Greenock: Name

 The name of the town has had various spellings over time.
 It was printed in early Acts of Parliament as Grinok, Greenhok, Grinock, Greenhoke, Greinnock, and later as Greinok.
 Old Presbyterial records used Grenok, a common spelling until it was changed to Greenock around 1700.
+Grenock was also used in the 19th century, e.g. in Lloyd's List publications.

 The spelling Greenoak was found in two factory accounts dating back to 1717, and a legend developed of a green oak tree at the edge of the Clyde at William Street being used by fishermen to tie up their boats.
 No reliable source has been found referencing green oaks, however, and so this has been generally dismissed as imaginative Anglophone folk etymology.
 Nonetheless the image has frequently been used as an emblem or logo, carved on public buildings, used on banners and badges, and was once emblazoned on the local Co-operative Society emblem.
-It reappeared in 1992 as the new shopping centre's name: The Oak Mall, which uses a green tree as its logo.
-The name is also recalled in a local song (The Green Oak Tree).
-Significantly, no green oak appears on the former burgh coat of arms which features the three chalices of the Shaw Stewarts, a sailing ship in full sail and two herring above the motto God Speed Greenock.
+It reappeared in 1992 as the new shopping centre's name, the Oak Mall, which uses a green tree as its logo.
+The name is also recalled in a local song ("The Green Oak Tree").
+Significantly, no green oak appears on the former burgh coat of arms, which features the three chalices of the Shaw Stewarts, a sailing ship in full sail, and two herring above the motto "God Speed Greenock".

-Early history: baronies and kirks
+Early history

 Hugh de Grenock was created a Scottish Baron in 1296, and the seat of the feudal barony of Greenock was apparently what became Easter Greenock Castle.
 Around 1400 his successor Malcolm Galbraith died with no sons, and his estate was divided between his two daughters to become two baronies: the eldest inherited Easter Greenock and married a Crawfurd, while Wester Greenock went to the younger daughter who married Schaw of Sauchie.
 Around 1540 the adjoining barony of Finnart was passed to the Schaw family, extending their holdings westward to the boundary of Gourock, and in 1542 Sir John Schaw founded Wester Greenock castle.

 The Scottish Reformation of 1560 closed the chapels in the parish, and as the parish church was some 6 mi distant at Inverkip over a difficult route which was impassable in winter, in 1589 John Schaw obtained a charter from King James VI to build a kirk for the "poor people upon his lands who were all fishers and of a reasonable number".
 Later known as the Old Kirk or the Old West Kirk, it was constructed on the west bank of the West Burn estuary and is reputed to have been the first Protestant church built in Scotland after the Reformation.